 In August 2003, the Agency and FETCA formed a joint powers agency, the Transportation Corridor System (TCS), to explore the possibility of purchasing the assets of both the Agency and FETCA and managing both toll roads as a single system.
-In August 2007, the TCS met to discuss a potential acquisition that would finance the purchase of the two Agencies through the issuance of new bonds.
+In August 2007, the TCS met to discuss a potential acquisition that would finance the purchase of the two agencies through the issuance of new bonds.
 The proceeds of the sale of their assets would be used by the Agency and FETCA to defease or extinguish existing debt.
-A final decision by all three Agencies' board of directors on whether the acquisition will occur is anticipated in early 2008.
+A decision by all three agencies' board of directors on whether the acquisition will occur is anticipated in the first half of FY 2009.